 Lucky me to have been given a 12 promo copy of this masterpiece by Talkin’ Loud head Gilles Peterson.
 That was back in 1990 when he came to DJ at Paris/Shérazade.
 A cut taken from the 1991 released ‘Inside Life’ album which marked the group’s return after a 10 year hiatus.

 ‘Can You Feel Me’ has remained kind of overshadowed though.
 And most likely by the anthemic ‘Always There’ featuring Jocelyn Brown, although as seducing if not more.
 From Linda Muriel‘s vibrant vocal performance… To the horn arrangements somehow reminding of Chicago.
-With the hole over a hypnotic Hammond line and a rumblin’ bassline.
+With the whole over a hypnotic Hammond line and a rumblin’ bassline.

 Rated as Acid Jazz back then, although embeddin’ all the ingredients to please both the Funk, Jazz/Funk and eventually House headz!
 ‘Can You Feel Me’ stands among Incognito‘s best jams to date…

 Jean-Paul ‘Bluey’ Maunick and Paul ‘Tubbs’ Williams gave birth to Incognito as an offshot from Light Of The World back in 1979.
 From then, the group has collaborated with la crème de la crème of an ever boiling British groove scene.